tastyigniter/ti-ext-translate/README.md

     'type' => 'trltext',
 ],
 ```

-The options for the `trltext` form widget type are the same as the `text` form field type](https://tastyigniter.com/docs/extend/forms#text).
+The options for the `trltext` form widget type are the same as the `text` [form field type](https://tastyigniter.com/docs/extend/forms#text).

 #### Translatable textarea

 The `trltextarea` form widget is used to create a textarea input field that can store translations for multiple locales.

 ```php
 'my_field' => [